-- Prior to performing a CFD simulation, you should make back-of-the-envelope estimates. - Use these to check CFD results - Helps avoid "garbage in, garbage out" - Sketch the following - Gas T vs r at start, middle, and end of heated section; middle and end of mixing section - Mixed mean gas T vs axial position over the whole reactor length - Wall temperature in axial direction - Centerline pressure vs. axial position; cold and hot flows - Axial velocity vs. r at inlet, middle, and end of flow comell development section
+- Prior to performing a CFD simulation, you should make back-of-the-envelope estimates of expeted results. - Use these to check CFD results - Helps avoid "garbage in, garbage out" - Sketch expected results for the following: - Centerline temperature variation in axial direction - Wall temperature variation in axial direction - Centerline pressure variation in axial direction - Axial velocity vs. r at inlet and end of flow development section (cold and hot flow)